A case study of multiple wave solutions in a reaction-diffusion system using invariant manifolds and global bifurcations: Preliminaries and first examples

 Naming the auxiliary variables $W=dU/dz$ and $R=dV/dz$, system \eqref{edp2} can be expressed equivalently as the vector field

-The biologically relevant region of the four-dimensional phase space of \eqref{sist} is the set $\Omega=\{(U,V,W,R)\in\mathbb{R}^4:\,\,U\geq0,V\geq0\}$.
-A traveling wave of \eqref{edp} is any bounded solution of the system \eqref{sist} contained in the realistic domain $\Omega$.
-These solutions are functions that ``travel" in space, preserving their form as time goes by.
-A sketch of a traveling wave moving to the left with speed $c>0$ as time increases is depicted in figure~\ref{fig:perfilviajero}.
+Inspired by the biological origins of \eqref{edp}, we restrict our analysis of \eqref{sist} to the set $\Omega=\{(U,V,W,R)\in\mathbb{R}^4:\,\,U\geq0,V\geq0\}$.
+A traveling wave of \eqref{edp} is any bounded solution of the system \eqref{sist} contained in the domain $\Omega$.
+These solutions are functions that ``travel" in space, preserving their form as time goes by~\cite{sandstede,mathbio2,mathbio1}.

-As we need to find bounded solutions of the system \eqref{sist}, we focus our attention on three special types of traveling waves: wave pulses, wave fronts, and wave trains~\cite{sandstede}.
-Typically, pulses and fronts are associated with homoclinic and heteroclinic orbits, respectively, in the reduced ODE system (such as \eqref{sist}).
-In turn, wave trains correspond to periodic orbits of the associated ODE system.